droghio/Blender-Voxel-Export/Readme.md

 Always extrude, or use cntrl d.

-Make sure your spacing in the x y and z dimensions is all the same, this is best when you use 1bu ber voxel.
+Make sure your spacing in the x y and z dimensions is all the same, this is best when you use 1bu per voxel.
 Make sub-parts in different layers and merge them together at the very end.
 Use different material names, the material select/deselect is very handy.